huertanix/supervillmin/README.markdown

 supervillmin
 ============
 **NOTE: This is experimental, incomplete, and broken.
-Don't use this for srs bsns.**
+Don't use this for srs bsns, but feel free to use it for evil.**

 Supervillmin is a supervillain-friendly version of Douglas Crockford's JSMin, the JavaScript Minification Filter.
 During a bout of CryptoCat hacking at WSJ Transparency Weekend in New York in 2012, it was discovered that JSMin was technically not completely Free software, due to this clause: